 This is a very active and entertaining game that is perfect for both children and adults wanting to indulge their inner-child.

-Wordical describes itself as “the radical, dice-rolling, word-building race” and if you’re looking for a fast-paced and exciting word game like Scrabble, then this is a great option for you!
+Wordical describes itself as “the radical, dice-rolling, word-building race” and if you’re looking for a fast-paced and exciting word game, then this is a great option for you!

 Wordical is perfect for 2-8 players at a time and the premise of the game is fairly simple.
 Each player gets a certain number of cards with constants listed on them, Each turn, the players roll the dice with vowels and are required to make as many words as possible with the vowels displayed and the consonants on their hand of cards.